andrewlinzie/cms-monolith/README.md

 ---

-## CI/CD Model

-* Built and deployed via Jenkins
-* Containerized using Docker
-* Deployed to EC2 (non-Kubernetes workload)
+## Key Architectural Decisions

+- Deployed outside Kubernetes to reduce operational complexity
+- Uses EC2 + Docker instead of EKS for a simpler internal workload
-* Separate delivery path from EKS microservices
+- Separate CI/CD pipeline (Jenkins) from microservices (GitHub Actions)
+- Hybrid architecture allows selecting the right tool for each workload

+This demonstrates that not all services need Kubernetes, especially for internal systems with lower scaling requirements.

 ---

-## Future Phases
+## Future Enhancements

-* Jenkins pipeline execution
-* ECR image push
-* EC2 instance provisioning (Terraform)
+- Push Docker images to ECR for centralized registry management
+- Improve deployment automation and rollback safety
-* Runtime monitoring and observability
+- Add runtime monitoring and observability

-Jenkins automated pipeline test
+- Strengthen CI/CD pipeline validation and reliability